 Atlassian leads structurally, with valuation as the clearest single gap between the two profiles.
 HubSpot still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-Valuation still does most of the heavy lifting in this comparison.
-The overall score gap is 20 points in favour of Atlassian Corporation.
+Most of the separation is still concentrated in valuation.
+The overall score gap is 15 points in favour of Atlassian Corporation.

 Both operate in: Software - Application